Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Screening and regularization

 in particular the partition must be made so that $\int_K d \meseq'$ are integers.

-When solving \eqref{eqcellfond}, we may take $E_K$ to be a gradient, but we do not require it.
-Once the relations \eqref{eqcellfond} are satisfied on each $K$, we may paste together the vector fields $E_K$ into a unique vector field $E$, and the discrete sets of points $\mc{C}_K$ into a configuration $\mc{C}$.
-By \eqref{compa} the cardinality of $\mc{C} $ will be equal to $\int_{\R^d} d\meseq'$, which is exactly $N$.
-We will thus have obtained a configuration of $N$ points, whose energy we will try to evaluate.
-The important fact is that the enforcement of the boundary condition $E_K\cdot\vec{ \nu}=0$ on each boundary ensures that
+When solving \eqref{eqcellfond}, we could take $\EK$ to be a gradient, but we do not require it.
+Once the relations \eqref{eqcellfond} are satisfied on each $K$, we may paste together the vector fields $\EK$ into a unique vector field $\Etot$, and the discrete sets of points $\mc{C}_K$ into a configuration $\Ctot$.
+By \eqref{compa} the cardinality of $\Ctot$ will be equal to $\int_{\R^{\d}} d\meseq'$, which is exactly $N$.

+We will thus have obtained a configuration of $N$ points, whose energy we may try to evaluate.
+The important fact is that the enforcement of the boundary condition $\EK\cdot\vec{ \nu}=0$ on each boundary ensures that

 holds globally.
-Indeed, a vector field which is discontinuous across an interface has a distributional divergence concentrated on the interface equal to the jump of the normal derivative, i.e. here there is no extra divergence created across these interfaces.
-Even if the $E_K$'s were gradients, the global $E$ is in general no longer a gradient.
-This does not matter however, since the energy of the true electric field $\nab H$ generated by the configuration $\mc{C}$ (and the background $-\muv' \drd)$ is necessarily smaller than that of $E$ as seen in Lemma \ref{minilocale}.
-This way and the energy has indeed become additive over the cells.
-This shows that to compute the $\WN$ (recall \eqref{defWN}) associated with the configuration of $N$ points $\mc{C}$, we may indeed relax the gradient constraint and evaluate the energy of the electric fields $E_K$ constructed in each $K$.
-This explains why we need to find ways of obtaining vector fields $E_K$ satisfying \eqref{eqcellfond}.
+Indeed, a vector field which is discontinuous across an interface has a distributional divergence concentrated on the interface equal to the jump of the normal derivative, but here by construction the normal components coincide hence there is no divergence created across these interfaces.

+Even if the $\EK$'s were gradients, the global $\Etot$ is in general no longer a gradient.
+This does not matter however, since the energy of the \textit{local electric field} $\nab \hpN$ generated by the finite configuration $\Ctot$ (and the background $\muv'$) is always smaller, as stated in Lemma \ref{minilocale}.
+We thus have

+and the energy, which originally was a sum of pairwise interactions, has indeed become additive over the cells.